Plaintiff. The party starting the case is called the “plaintiff.”

 The plaintiff can choose to start the case either by filing the Complaint in court, or by serving it on the other party.
 If the Complaint if filed first, the plaintiff must get “good service” on the defendant in 60 days.
 If the Complaint is served first, the plaintiff must file the Complaint in court in 21 days.
 VRCP 3.
 If the plaintiff misses these deadlines, the case can be dismissed.

+Filing Fee.
 The plaintiff pays the court a filing fee.
-Filing fees are set by the legislature and can be looked up here: 32 V.S.A. § 1431(b)(1).
+Filing fees are set by the legislature.
+32 V.S.A. § 1431(b)(1).
 If you have a low income, you can use this form to ask the court to waive the filing fee.

 Service.
 The plaintiff must make sure the Complaint and instructions about how to respond (called the Summons) are sent to the defendant.
 That is called being “served” papers.
 It is plaintiff’s responsibility to get “good service.”
 If the Summons and Complaint are sent first-class mail, and the defendant writes an Answer to the court, that is good service.
 If a sheriff or other process server gives the Complaint to the defendant, or brings it to the last and usual place the defendant lived and leaves it with a person of suitable age and discretion (a responsible person) that is good service.
 The plaintiff must prove the defendant got good service or the plaintiff cannot get an order or judgment.
 VRCP 4.